-In this article you will learn about introduction to the The Old Man and the Sea, Introduction to author; Earnest Hemingway, and summary of The Old Man and the Sea.
+In this article you will learn about the introduction to The Old Man and the Sea, introduction to author; Ernest Hemingway, and the summary of The Old Man and the Sea.

 The Old Man and the Sea: An Introduction

-The Old Man and the Sea is a short novel, based on three-day journey of an old man, to catch a big fish.
+The Old Man and the Sea is a short novel, based on the three-day journey of an old man, to catch a big fish.
 Ernest Hemingway wrote it in 1951, published in 1952.
 The Old Man and the Sea is his last chief fictional work.
 It is a heroic novel, and it deals with the concepts of aging, self-identification, and commitment.
 The novel was an immediate success and is still famous worldwide.
 It has been adapted into film three times, one of which was animated.
 The Old Man and the Sea won Pulitzer Prize for Fiction in 1953 and Nobel Prize in Literature in 1954.

 Ernest Hemingway (July, 1899–July, 1961)

 Ernest Hemingway, the author of this novel, was an American.
 He was a sportsman, journalist, and writer of fiction and nonfiction.
-His iceberg theory, writing in an economical and minimalistic style, influenced the fictional writing of 20th century.
-He was born in 1899, and was second of the six siblings.
-Hemingway had adventurous and happening life.
+His iceberg theory, writing in an economical and minimalistic style, influenced the fictional writing of the 20th century.
+He was born in 1899, and was the second of the six siblings.
+Hemingway had an adventurous and happening life.
 He was an ambulance driver in World War I and was present as a journalist in World War II.
 He married four times and had four children.
 He shot himself in 1961, ending his life.

 Summary of The Old Man and the Sea